 Federal Direct Subsidized or Unsubsidized Loan - These are student self-help loans; the amount borrowed depends on enrollment status.

-Federal Direct Parent PLUS - This loan is available to replace all or part of the expected family contribution and is limited only by the cost of attendance less other financial aid.
-Fixed interest rate currently 7.08% with 4.236% fee.
+Federal Direct Parent PLUS - (Amount - From $100 up to the total cost of education) PLUS Loans are made by parents of college students.
+The loan is available to replace all or part of the expected family contribution and is limited only by the cost of attendance less other financial aid.
+Fixed interest rate currently 7.9% with 4% fee.
 A credit check is required, and repayment begins within 60 days after the loan has been fully disbursed.
 Interest-only payments may be made while student is in school, and the loan has a maximum repayment period of 10 years.
 Visit https://studentloans.gov/.

 PA State Grant - This is a need-based for PA residents.
 Award amounts vary.